Lisa Forbes (beauty queen)

-Lisa Marie Forbes (born May 5, 1981) is an American television personality and beauty queen who competed in the Miss USA pageant in 2004 and Miss Earth 2007.
+Lisa Marie Forbes (born May 5, 1981) is an American tv host and beauty pageant titleholder who competed at Miss USA 2004 and Miss Earth 2007.

 Biography

 Pageants

 Forbes was crowned Miss Kansas USA 2004 on November 30, 2003, in Wichita, Kansas.
 She competed in the pageant for five consecutive years, winning the interview award three times.
 She was a semi-finalist in 2003 and 2002, third runner-up in 2001 and a non-finalist in 2000.
 She then represented the "Sunflower State" at the Miss USA 2004 pageant in Los Angeles, California on April 12, 2004, televised live on NBC.
 Her successor as Miss Kansas USA was Rachel Saunders.

 On August 1, 2007 Forbes won the United States Miss Earth title and represented the United States at the Miss Earth 2007 pageant, the third consecutive former Miss USA State titleholder to do so.
 At Miss Earth 2007 in Philippines, she was the first former Miss USA delegate to be unplaced.